krystlih/swu-league-manager/README.md

 - **33-64 players** → 6 rounds
 - **65-128 players** → 7 rounds
 - **129+ players** → 8 rounds

+**Note:** You can manually override round count when creating a league.
+The system prevents generating rounds beyond the defined limit.

+### Bye Handling
+- **Automatic**: Byes are automatically reported as 2-0-0 wins
+- Player with bye receives 3 match points and 6 game points
+- Marked as completed immediately when round is generated
+- No manual reporting needed

 ### Top Cut Sizes
 - **32+ players** → Top 8